 SENIOR TAX ATTORNEY

 For nearly a decade, Matthew has represented clients in state and federal courts across the country.
 When he is not representing clients in court, Matthew is appearing on behalf of taxpayers f acing Internal Revenue Service examinations across the country.
-Prior to joining ZFFJ, Matthew practiced law at a prominent litigation law firm in Houston, Texas.
+Prior to joining ZMFFJ, Matthew practiced law at a prominent litigation law firm in Houston, Texas.

 - B.A., University of Texas at Austin

 Matthew directly handles and supervises state and federal litigation and tax-related audits for clients across the country.
 Below are a few of Matthew’s most recent matters:

 - Represented multiple government defense contractors in both IRS exams, appeals and pre-litigation negotiations across the country.
 Successfully defended Credit for Increasing Research Activities claims by overcoming the IRS’s assertion that the government contractors’ research was ‘funded’ research.

 - Member of a Tax Court trial team that spearheaded a settlement with the IRS resulting in over $3 million in tax credits for a furnace manufacturer that originally claimed less than $50,000 in total credits on timely filed returns.

 - Assisted a regional, publicly-traded grocer by defending them from IRS collection efforts resulting from penalties associated with non-payment of both regular and employment tax liabilities.
 At the conclusion of the representation, the IRS abated or removed nearly $500,000 in penalties and liabilities.